 One Final Trick that will Increase the Costs: Currency Conversion

 After all that, there’s one final trick I need to mention.
 The rental companies will often try to charge you in your home currency and let their own bank provider handle the currency conversion to euros.
 This bumps the costs to you even further.
 On several occasions, with multiple companies I’ve been handed a card payment machine with my own currency already programmed in.
 When I’ve asked why, I’ve even been told things like ”I’ve put it in Pounds so it’s simpler for you to know the exact amount” to ”it will take too much time to go over everything in a new currency”.
 If you have confidence in your own bank provider (or use a specialist travel debit/credit card with better rates) you should insist on paying in Euros and let your own card provider handle the payment conversion.

 Portugal is an impressive country to road trip and might be my favourite country to road trip so far!
 With castles and fortifications in seemingly every town, Portugal can often feel like a fairy-tale place.
-We don’t want to put you off renting a car in Portugal, we just want to prepare you for some of the costs!
-As we’ve written, it really is best to search and compare, and our favourite search providers are rentalcars.com and autoeurope.co.uk.
-These websites allow you to search, compare and see the prices of these extras a lot more simply than others.
+We don’t want to put you off renting a car in Portugal, we just want to prepare you for some of the costs and extras!
+As we’ve written, it really is best to search and compare.
+Our favourite search providers at the moment are Zest Car Rental and rentalcars.com.
+Zest give you a full breakdown of the costs of each extra and allow you to search, compare and see the prices of each company’s offering.

 This guide to car rental in Portugal covers the basics that apply in almost every scenario in Portugal.
 For specific advice covering the Algarve, take a look at our Guide to Car Rental in the Algarve!

 Affiliate disclosure.
 Some of the links included in this post are affiliate links.
 What this means is we get a tiny percentage of the booking fee if you do click the links.
 This costs no extra for you and helps support the site